JefTek/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecurityUserSecurityProfile.md

 # Update-MgSecurityUserSecurityProfile

 ## SYNOPSIS
-Update the navigation property userSecurityProfiles in Security
+Update the navigation property userSecurityProfiles in security

 ## SYNTAX